 To decide whether you need to update Setup Utility (BIOS), first determine the BIOS version on your computer.

-To reveal the BIOS version information (also known as ROM date and System BIOS):
+To reveal the BIOS version information (also known as ROM date and System BIOS), use one of these options.

+- HP Support Assistant

-Type support in the taskbar search box, and then select the HP Support Assistant app.
+- Type support in the taskbar search box, and then select the HP Support Assistant app.

+- or -